roblox-ts/eslint-plugin-roblox-ts/src/rules/lua-truthiness/documentation.md

-# Enforces the use of lua truthiness in roblox-ts
+# Enforces the use of lua truthiness

 💭 This rule requires [type information](https://typescript-eslint.io/linting/typed-linting).